Kalacun/uarmsolver-container/README.md

 # uarmsolver-container

-This repository contains a Docker container setup for running `uARMSolver`.
+This repository contains a Docker container setup for running [uARMSolver](https://github.com/firefly-cpp/uARMSolver).

 ## Building the Docker Image